ahinko/tcpsolis2mqtt/readme.md

 ### Is it possible to control the inverter?

 I have not focused on that since I don't have a need for it.
-But I think it should be possible to add this functionality.
+If its possible to do so via MODBUS then it should be possible to add that functionality.

-### Will this work with other dataloggers or firmware versions?
+### Will this work with other dataloggers, inverters or firmware versions?

 I have no idea.
-I will probably never change to another datalogger or upgrad the firmware unless I absolutely have to.
-If you are able to get this working on another datalogger or firmware version, please let me know and I will add the information to the repo!
+I will probably never change to another datalogger or upgrade the firmware unless I absolutely have to.
+If you are able to get this working on another datalogger, inverter or firmware version, please let me know and I will add the information to the repo!

 ### Will there be a Home Assistant (HACS) integration?